Zheng Junli

 Zheng Junli (December 6, 1911 – April 23, 1969) was a Chinese actor and director born in Shanghai and who rose to prominence in the golden age of Chinese Cinema.
 His films The Spring River Flows East and Crows and Sparrows are widely considered classics of Chinese cinema.
 He was severely persecuted during the Cultural Revolution and died in prison.

 Republic of China

-Zheng was born into an impoverished family, often harassed by creditors.
+Zheng was born into a poor family of Cantonese fruit-sellers in Shanghai.
 At early ages, he showed great interest in reading and art performing.
-He left junior high at second grade and entered "Nanguo Art School" led by Tian Han and studied play acting.
+In 1928, he entered the Nanguo she drama school to study under Tian Han and Ouyang Yuqian, who were progressive dramatists.

 During the 1930s, Zheng was an actor under contract with Lianhua Film Company.
 While with Lianhua, he played a number of roles, notably as the love-interest Yu Haichou in the film New Women opposite Ruan Lingyu.
+By the mid-1930s, he was one of the biggest stars in Shanghai film.

+Zheng's 1941 film Long Live the Nations (Minzu wansui) was the first Chinese propaganda film aimed at developing solidarity among the ethnic minorities living in China's border regions.
+The film was produced through the Kuomintang-controlled China Motion Picture Studio.

 After the Sino-Japanese War Zheng began to focus his efforts on directing, most notably with The Spring River Flows East (co-directed with Cai Chusheng) (1947) and his anti-Kuomintang polemic Crows and Sparrows (1948).
 In 1957, the latter was awarded Excellent Movie Award first-class (1949-1955) by the Minister of Culture of the PRC.